Energy in Turkey: Politics

 Without subsidies, new and some existing coal power would be unprofitable, and it is claimed that path dependence or past decisions, political influence, and distorted markets are why they continue.
 Although the coal industry and the government are said to have a close relationship, the falling cost of wind and solar may increase pressure against maintaining coal subsidies.
 Hydroelectric plants, especially new ones, are sometimes controversial in local, international and environmental politics.
 The EU might persuade Turkey to cooperate on climate change by supporting policies that reduce the country's external energy dependency in a sustainable manner.

 State energy companies include Eti Mine, Turkish Coal Enterprises, Turkish Hard Coal Enterprises, the Electricity Generation Company, BOTAŞ and TEİAŞ —the electricity trading and transmission company.
 The government holds a quarter of total installed electricity supply and often offers prices below market levels.
+Energy deals, such as those with Russia, are said to be politically motivated.

 Energy transition

-The World Bank has estimated the cost and benefits, but has suggested government do far more detailed planning.
+In 2024 the long-term climate plan said that by 2053, the net zero target year, renewables would supply half of primary energy.The World Bank has estimated the cost and benefits, but has suggested government do far more detailed planning.